Get Immersed in a Unique Field of Study

 The AWE program is offered in locations throughout the US for students in grades 3 through 8.

-AWE courses take place from 9 a.m. to 2:30 p.m.
+AWE courses take place from 9 a.m. to 2:30 p.m. on both Saturday and Sunday of a single weekend.
 Students break for 45 minutes each day to eat their packed lunch.

 AWE courses are continually updated as dates and sites are confirmed.
 Check back for new course offerings.